seemywingz/provision/README.md

-Provision Local Mac OsX or Ubuntu
+Provision Local/Remote Mac OsX or Ubuntu
 =====================================
 ###### !!
 Make sure to watch the teminal during installation, your user password is required !!
 # Prerequisites